jxxssicaa/dh110jessicang/(/Heuristic Evaluation README.md

 #### Severity rating: 2
 ### 3. User control and freedom
 #### Bad:
-The website redirects you to a differnt page for some specifc resources such as NYC311 for payment.
+The website redirects you to a different page for some specifc resources such as NYC311 for payment.
 This may be confusing, and there are no clear exit signs.
 #### Severity rating: 1
 ### 4.Consistency and standards
 #### Good: